To save you time, this annual guide tracks new grant-makers that are established each year, and oﬀers their details in an easy-to-digest format.

-Details on grant-making charities’ policies, contact details and application deadlines
+- Facts about the grant-making charities’ policies, contact details and application guidelines where available

 About the authors

-Rachel joined DSC as a Researcher in Liverpool in early 2015.
-She has enjoyed contributing to The Directory of Grant Making Trusts as her first publication at DSC and will co-author the forthcoming The Guide to Grants for Individuals in Need.
-Rachel looks forward to working on future projects with the Research team including those aligned with our policy and campaigning activities.
+Rachel joined DSC as a Researcher in Liverpool in 2015.
+She is co-author of the Guide to Grants for Individuals in Need 2016/17 and the Guide to New Trusts 2016/17 and has contributed to a number of other publications.
+She also works on policy issues and campaigns, particularly the Big Lottery Refund campaign.
 She has volunteered in a range of third sector organisations and is particularly interested in policy, social welfare and politics.

 |Price||£45.00 (£37.50 + VAT)|